raphael950/SuperItems/README.md

 # SuperItems

-A Mincraft plugin that permits you to add custom behaviors to items.
+A minecraft plugin that add customizable behaviors to item.
-Create your own item behaviors through a simple configuration file.
-The code has been designed on top of bukkit events to help developers implement their own item properties as cleanly as possible (api not available yet).
+Apply superpowers to your favorites items dynamically!

 > [!IMPORTANT]
 > Made for Spigot 1.19.4